Emmanuel-K0ech/Tech_News/README.md

 # TechNews

-TechNews is a web application that allows users to search and browse the latest news articles related to various topics, using the News API.
+TechNews is a web application that allows users to search and browse the latest news articles related to Cybersecurity, using the News API.
 The application provides a simple interface to filter news by keywords and view results in a paginated format.
 The news articles are displayed with titles, descriptions, and images, along with links to the full articles.

 ## Table of Contents
 - [TechNews](#technews)